altwajre/hello-akka/resources/docs/06-streams/17-streams-cookbook/README.md

 ```

 By extracting the parts specific to wordcount into

-    a groupKey function that defines the groups
+- a groupKey function that defines the groups.
-    a map map each element to value that is used by the reduce on the substream
+- a map map each element to value that is used by the reduce on the substream.
-    a reduce function that does the actual reduction
+- a reduce function that does the actual reduction.

 we get a generalized version below: